jadethomp/Emotibot/Bluetooth/bluetoothDoc.md

 #### rfcomm

+Update: There is an easier way to connect a device using rfcomm that doesn't require ctrl+c afterwards, and makes a little more sense:

+    sudo rfcomm bind 0 <MAC_ADDRESS>

+Where 0 is the comm port number (bonbon1 is typically 0, bonbon2 is typically 1).

 Use the following command to open a communications port with the now paired and trusted bluetooth device.

     sudo rfcomm connect /dev/rfcomm0 <MAC_ADDRESS> 1 &